amazebb/dotfiles-repo/README.md

    Add that alias to your `.zshrc` or `.bashrc` so it sticks.

    The above alias is added to ~/.local/bin/dotfiles.sh to help facilitate calling from xargs for instance where aliases dont work
+   It also works with p10k status line as well as adds better support for dotfiles status and clean

 2. **Add and commit your dotfiles**:
    ```bash